At Emotional WellBeing Centre (EWC) we safely and gently explore and address the wounds you may be carrying from early or unresolved trauma.

 Institutional abuse can occur from members of cults and cult like situations where you can feel powerless and controlled.

-These strong somatic experiences (in our bodies) prevents us from being able to reach out, connect and live joyously.
+These strong somatic experiences (in your body) prevents you from being able to reach out, connect and live joyously.

 Anger is a normal healthy emotion and can be an appropriate, adaptive response to threat.
 Being able to express angry feelings in an assertive not aggressive manner is a healthy way to express this emotion.
 However, if is not able to be managed and expressed appropriately, it can be destructive and impact at work and in personal relationships